-The Pro Spectrums were selected because of their ability to deliver robust and accurate eye tracking data, which allows for the exploration of a wide range of research questions.
+The Tobii Pro Spectrum eye trackers were selected because of their ability to deliver robust and accurate eye tracking data, which allows for the exploration of a wide range of research questions.
 This setup is also ideally suited for large scale data collection and teaching situations where multiple students learn in tandem.
-The Pro Spectrum is designed for extensive studies into human behavior and the mechanics of fast eye movements and can capture data at a high sampling frequency while allowing for natural head movement.
+The Tobii Pro Spectrum is designed for extensive studies into human behavior and the mechanics of fast eye movements and can capture data at a high sampling frequency while allowing for natural head movement.
 This creates broad opportunities for those exploring psychology, linguistics, developmental studies, neuroscience, reading research, and ophthalmology.

 The lab is also utilized by a wide range of students and teachers outside these disciplines, including those studying political and social sciences.